Gram91/Athena-test/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+Athena test implementation

+To start project:

+go to medical-billing folder and enter ng serve

+to start backend server:

+D:\Angular\medical-billing\src>json-server --watch db.json

+the above server needs to be up and running in order to make API call

+if needed, clear db.json file under the above path t start afresh for node_modules: go the medical-billing folder and enter npm for getting the dependencies